CHAPTERS 27-29

 His legs crumpled and he sat down hard on the floor.

-He put his back against the nearest leg of the counter and drew his knees up.
-He clutched his head and put it between his legs, gasping for air and shaking and most certainly crying.
+He put his back against the nearest leg of the counter.
+He clutched his head and put it between his drawn up knees, gasping for air and shaking and most certainly crying.

 The guard watched impassively from the door.